-- Sustain and cultivate partnerships for research and learning with academic institutions and researchers, government agencies, non-profit and community-based organizations, private sector partners, and local residents.
+- Sustain and cultivate research partnerships with academic institutions and researchers, government agencies, non-profit and grassroots community-based organizations, private and public sector partners, and local residents;

 What you’ll need

-- We are looking for a motivated and mature self-starter who is able to work both independently and as a productive team member.
+We are looking for a motivated self-starter who is excited to grow CLF’s scientific capabilities through collaboration with our staff and a range of external partners.
 Experience in a non-profit, public interest, interdisciplinary and/or community-engaged advocacy setting is highly desirable.
 To be successful in this role, you’ll need:

-- Experience managing research budgets ranging from $500K – $5MM.
+- Experience cultivating and managing research budgets ranging from $500K – $5MM;

-- Demonstrated success in writing and winning research and evaluation funding awards from federal funders (e.g. NIH, CDC, PCORII) and foundations.
+- Demonstrated success in writing and winning research and evaluation grant awards from public and private funders and foundations;

-- Ability to select and apply the appropriate methods to design and implementation of formal research studies, metrics tools, and evaluations.
+- Ability to select and apply the appropriate methods for design and implementation of formal research studies, metrics tools, and evaluations;

 - Strong commitment to CLF’s mission.

 CLF offers a competitive salary, an extensive benefits plan, and an open, inclusive, and accepting work environment where differences are highly respected.